CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide-fallingblocks.md

 Now that the hook is saved, we can edit it and create our variables.
 To create the variables, click the Edit button on the hook and look for the section "**Custom variables**".
 Our variables will be the X and Z coordinates (as we are not interested in checking altitude - the Y coordinate).

-For our first variable, enter the name `xcoord`. use the following regex:
+For our first variable, enter the name `xcoord`.
+For this we need to identify the first 1 to 4 digit number following the @ in the log line, using the following regex:

 ```
 (?<=falling blocks prevented! @ )(-?\d{1,4})
 ```

-Save this variable, and then enter the name `zcoord`. use the following regex:
+Save this variable, and then enter the name `zcoord`.
+This time, we want to identify the 1 to 4 digit number after the other coordinates, which are separated by commas:

 ```
 (?<=falling blocks prevented! @ -?\d{1,4}, -?\d{1,4}, )(-?\d{1,4})